 - 1 teaspoon brown sugar

-- 1 28 ounce can fire roasted diced tomatoes
+- 1 28 ounce diced tomatoes use fire roasted for extra flavor

 - Lightly brown the bacon and chuck in a large skillet.